defne04/DSA210-PROJECT/README.md

 ### *Apply Data Science Techniques*
 - Utilize data analysis and visualization methods to validate hypotheses and uncover trends in tennis performance.

 ---

-## **Motivation**
-This project combines my interests in **sports analytics** and **data science**.
-Here's why it matters:

-### *Strategic Insight*
-Understanding how different surfaces influence match dynamics can provide insights into player behavior, helping to improve training and preparation for matches.

-### *Data-Driven Analysis*
-This project focuses on using statistical methods to uncover patterns in tennis performance, ensuring that the insights are objective and actionable.

-### *Real-World Application*
-The findings from this project will benefit players, coaches, and analysts by offering evidence-based strategies for surface-specific adjustments.

----